Skip to Content

 Sternotomy Approach for Aortic Aneurysm Repair

-Sternotomy is an incision to expose the heart for many types of heart surgery.
+A sternotomy is an incision to expose your heart for many types of heart surgery.
+Your doctor may repair a balloon-like bulge in your aorta called an aortic aneurysm through a sternotomy incision.

 Depending on the size of your aneurysm, doctors may only need to watch it periodically.
 But if it grows quickly or to a large size, surgeons may need to treat it with open surgery or a stent.